NumEconCopenhagen/projects-2023-agnete_louise_mathilde/exam/README.md

 # Exam Project

-Our project is titled **EXAM** and it is about whatever jeppe thought would be fun.
+Our project is titled **EXAM** and it is about whatever Jeppe thought would be fun.

 The results of the project can be seen from running [exam.ipynb](exam.ipynb).